Giorgina has been involved in acting and drama teaching from 1996.

 She graduated in 2003 with a second level degree, the equivalent of a Master, in ‘Drama Teaching and Pedagogy’, at the Italian National Drama School «Silvio D’Amico» (acceptance to the course was through an exam and qualification points system).

-She graduated in 2008 in Linguistics (first level degree) with a thesis on Phonology of the Intonation (maximum mark and honours).
+She graduated in 2008 in Linguistics (first level degree BA) with a thesis on Phonology of the Intonation (maximum mark and honours).

-As director of the school she is responsible for:
+As Head and teacher of the International Acting School Rome she was responsible for:

 More: